Privacy Policy

 3.9 Developer / API

-• API request logs (keyed traffic): endpoint, HTTP method, status code, response time, hashed client IP, user agent, country code (from Cloudflare edge headers only — we do not store city), and error details for sampled or failed requests;
+- API request logs (keyed and security-relevant traffic): endpoint, HTTP method, status code, response time, client IP (for abuse response), user agent, country code (from Cloudflare edge headers only — we do not rely on city-level storage for product analytics), and error details for sampled successful or failed requests;

-• API usage analytics aggregates (hourly buckets per token);
+- API usage analytics aggregates (hourly buckets per token / endpoint group / status class);

-• API security events and IP block records (hashed IP, reason, expiry);
+- API security events (event type, severity, optional token/user id, client IP, endpoint, description) and IP block records (hashed IP, reason, expiry, blocking staff id);

 3.10 Notifications